laibamehnaz/biotreatment/README.md

 * D0_Titer_IBV_Yam
 * D0_Titer_IBV_Vic

-The patients in our dataset have varying features with their ages ranging from 11 years - 85 years.
+The patients in our dataset have varying characteristics with their ages ranging from 11 years - 85 years.
+Along with their ages, we also have information about their BMI which belongs to one of the following categories: *Lean, Normal, Normal, Obese, Obese, Overweight*.
+We also know if they reported any comorbidities, what race they belong to, whether they were previously vaccinated or not, and if they were, were they vaccinated 1 year ago or 3 years ago.
+If they were previously vaccinated, we also know what month they were vaccinated in and whether they had received a high or a standard dose of the vaccine.
+And, lastly, we have the titer values of the anitbodies present per strain in the patient, before being given the flu shot.